samholmes/EJS.tmLanguage/README.md

 An EJS syntax definition specifically for sublime text.

-There are two syntax definitions included in this package, each with different EJS open and closing tags.
+There are two syntax definitions, each with different EJS open and closing tags.
-You can switch between these syntax definitions via the commands `EJS: <% and %>` and `EJS: <? and ?>` in the command palette (Ctrl+Shift+P on Win and Cmd+Shift+P on Mac ).
+You can switch to the alternative syntax definition via the 'alternative-syntax' branch in this repo.

 `<?` and `?>` where chosen alternatives because of the convenience to type on a qwerty keyboard.
 You can use this option if you prefer the convenience, or stick with EJS's default/recommended open and closing tags (`<%` and `%>`).